01 of 04

 Taking a bath is at least as therapeutic as going to see a psychologist for an hour.
 A lot cheaper, too.
 Add a half a cup of bath salts, and you’ll be gaining the healing benefits of magnesium—like exfoliating skin and relieving muscle pain, to name a few.

 Bath salts are the kind of DIY project any novice can try, and what makes them fun is the amount of variation and personalization you can add by tweaking two small variables: scent and color.
 If you’re into aromatherapy, go ahead and choose your scents based on their function.
-(Chamomile and lavender, for example, are both said to reduce anxiety, so these are perfect for your late-night bath.
-Rose, on the other hand, is said to increase libido.)
 Feel free to be more whimsical about your choices, though, and simply use what smells good.